TechniMan/rldev-tutorial-2024/README.md

 [ ] Fix input action always costing a turn, even if it's just scrolling through the message log

 [ ] Replace font with a more square one so square rendering messages are easier to read

+[ ] Add random tables to roll against for spawning monsters/loot, and replace procgen's map spawn method with it